 What does it involve?

-In order to deliver intravenous fluids we place a catheter into a vein in the front leg, hence creating a connection for the fluids directly into the blood supply.
-All patients undergoing sedation or a general anaesthetic have an IV catheter placed, thus alleviating the need for any additional needles for the anaesthetic agent.
 To place an IV catheter we first clip a small patch of hair halfway down the front leg, then clean the area with surgical scrub before placing the catheter in the vein.
 Once connected, we determine the best fluid rate for your pet based on their weight and the procedure being performed.
-We have state of the art computerised infusion pumps that ensure a measured and accurate delivery of fluids to your pet at the desired rate.
+The fluids are controlled by pumps that ensure the correct rate is maintained.

 How long will my pet be on fluids?